 - Get results in 3 weeks.

 If you want the most accurate breed breakdown of your purr baby, Wisdom Panel’s Complete for Cats DNA test is the kit for you.
 Wisdom Panel has tested over three million cats, and their database contains more than 70 breeds and populations.
-Results include a breed makeup down to 1% and genetic diversity.
+Results include breed makeup down to 1% and genetic diversity.
 But that’s not all you can learn with this test.

 Results can also tell you your cat’s blood type, whether he’s at risk for 45 genetic health conditions, and which physical traits he’s inherited.
 However, the results aren’t quite as detailed as Basepaws’ report.
-Still, you do get a free phone consult with one of Wisdom Panel’s licensed vets, and the turnaround time for results is faster.
+Still, you do get a free phone consultation with one of Wisdom Panel’s licensed vets, and the turnaround time for results is faster.
 Wisdom Panel also offers several different dog DNA tests and has an excellent reputation in the industry.

 Not only does the company have charitable partnerships with animal rights groups, but Wisdom Panel scientists are also leading the field in new cat genetic discoveries.
-In the recently published largest DNA-based study of domestic cats to date, researchers genotyped more than 11,000 domestic cats and identified 13 previously undocumented disease-causing variants in 47 breeds and three variants unique to non purebred cats.
+In the recently published largest DNA-based study of domestic cats to date, researchers genotyped more than 11,000 domestic cats and identified 13 previously undocumented disease-causing variants in 47 breeds and three variants unique to non-purebred cats.